 If war or a natural disaster doesn’t get us, a devastating disease might.

-The AIDS epidemic, the Black Plague in the 14th Century and Influenza have taken their toll on people, young and old, and until a cure or prevention method was found, we were subject to the terror it brought.
+We have a long history of global health threats: Coronavirus, the AIDS epidemic, the Black Plague in the 14th Century, Ebola, Zika and Influenza have taken their toll on people, young and old.
+Those people not prepared were subject to the terror these infectious diseases brought.

-The plague was found in three people in New Mexico this year, and while it was contained, it brings worries that something so devastating is still lurking around in our states.
+The plague was found in three people in New Mexico in 2017, and while it was contained, it brings worries that something so devastating is still lurking around in our states.

 The most disastrous possibility would be a disease with a strain that spreads so rapidly that we don’t have the means to treat or prevent it.
 Although the United States is a leader in global health and disease prevention, its abilities are not unlimited.

 The world’s population grows by the millions each year and a serious health threat would cause chaos and panic.
-Learn all you can about prevention of diseases, treatment and early detection and be aware of what’s happening in the rest of the world.
+It’s a topic of discussion among government leaders and scientists worldwide.
+You too can learn about prevention of diseases, treatment and early detection and be aware of what threats are happening in the rest of the world.